What happens if I have a criminal conviction and want to travel to other countries?

 If you have criminal convictions, you may not be entitled to a SCV and must obtain the permission of the Department of Immigration and Border Protection (DIBP) in Melbourne.

-To do this, download and complete a Consent to Disclosure form, which allows the Police to send your details to the Australian DIAC, and mail it to:
+To do this, download and complete this Consent to Disclosure form, which allows the Police to send your details to the Australian DIAC, and mail it to:

 Pricewaterhouse Coopers Tower